 Rolled or folded pie crusts are usually sold in packs of two so you have a bottom crust for the pie plate and a top crust to cover the apples.
-With the pie crust made for you, the simple apple pie requires only a few ingredients to complete.
+With the pie crust made for you, baking an apple pie requires only a few more key ingredients to complete.

 Video of the Day

 Brown sugar (optional)

 - Unroll one pastry crust and lay it in the bottom of an ungreased pie plate.

 - Press the crust firmly against the bottom of the plate.

 - Peel apples and cut them into thin slices, using enough apples to densely fill the pie plate and form a slight mound.

 - Place the sliced apples in a mixing bowl and toss them with a bit of lemon juice to prevent browning.

 - Add sugar and cinnamon to taste, as well as optional ingredients such as nutmeg and salt.
 Use between 1/2 and 1 cup of sugar for one pie, depending on your taste preference.
 Cinnamon also depends on your preference, but more than 1 teaspoon of cinnamon per pie can overpower the rest of the pie.
 Only a pinch of nutmeg and salt are enough to flavor a pie, but these ingredients are optional.